T

 landmark

-This iconic wooden bridge spans the Katsura River and is a central landmark of Arashiyama.
-It offers picturesque views of the surrounding mountains and the river, especially beautiful during cherry blossom and autumn foliage seasons.
+A symbol of Arashiyama, this wooden bridge spans the Hozugawa River.
+It offers picturesque views of the forested mountains, especially beautiful during cherry blossom or autumn foliage seasons.

 4. Afternoon